bitcoin-sv/gitbook-spv-wallet/concepts/contacts.md

 If Alice already has Bob's contact its data will be updated (eg. name, email).
 Furthermore, if Bob's PKI has been changed post-addition to Alice's contacts, his status shifts to *unconfirmed*.

-When SPV Wallet receive PIKE request to add new contact, such as Alice, the wallet verifies Alice's capabilities and if her wallert supports PKI, the contact is saved with *awaiting for acceptance* status.
+When SPV Wallet receive PIKE request to add new contact, such as Alice, the wallet verifies Alice's capabilities and if her wallet supports PKI, the contact is saved with *awaiting for acceptance* status.

 ![Add contact](../.gitbook/assets/contacts/spv_contact_upsert.png)